Advancing Transformer Architecture in Long-Context Large Language Models: A Comprehensive Survey

 \subsection{Preliminaries}

 \textbf{Language Modeling}.
-The heart of LLMs lies the foundational task of language modeling, which aims to empower neural networks to comprehend and generate human language.
-From a mathematical perspective, the essence of neural language modeling is to approximate the precise log-probability of the occurrence of any given text, denoted as $\log P(X_{1\sim L} ; \theta)$, where $\theta$ stands for the network parameters to learn, and $X_{1\sim L} \defeq \{x_1,..,x_L\}$ comprises a sequence of $L$ elements representing natural language including words, punctuation, mathematical symbols and more.
-However, this task encounters a significant practical hurdle known as the \textit{curse of dimensionality}, which stems from the exponential growth of possibilities as $L$ increases.
-To avoid the impracticality, LLMs employ variations mainly including \textit{masked language modeling} (MLM) and \textit{causal language modeling} (CLM).
-The former MLM is to predict masked tokens based on the bidirectional remaining unmasked tokens, whose objective can be written as Eq.\ref{eq: masked_language_modeling}, that maximizes the conditional probability of the $i\sminus$th token $x_i$ given all others, where $\mathcal{M}$ denotes the index set of the masked tokens.
-In contrast, the objective of CLM is to predict the next token, i.e., maximize the conditional probability of each token, given the unidirectional preceding ones (see Eq.\ref{eq: causal_language_modeling}).
+In a nutshell, (neural) language modeling aims to approximate the log-probability of the occurrence of any given text, denoted as $\log \mathrm{P}(X_{1: L}; \theta)$, where $\theta$ stands for the network parameters to be learned and $X_{1:L}$ comprises a sequence of length $L$ representing natural language including words, punctuation, mathematical symbols, etc. A significant practical hurdle for language modeling is \emph{curse of dimensionality}, i.e., the support of the probability distribution grows exponentially as $L$ increases.
+LLMs employ variations such as \emph{masked language modeling} (MLM) and \emph{causal language modeling} (CLM).
+The former is to predict masked tokens based on the bidirectional remaining unmasked tokens, i.e.,

+which maximizes the conditional probability of the $i$-th token $x_i$ given all the others, where $\mathcal{M}$ denotes the index set of the masked tokens.
+In contrast, the objective of CLM is to predict the next token, i.e., maximize the conditional probability of each token, given the unidirectional preceding ones

 In this setup, casual LLMs can effectively leverage the temporal dependencies inherent in natural language sequences, enabling LLMs to generate coherent and contextually relevant text.